What is a deed of variation, and can it reduce inheritance tax?

 If someone has received an inheritance which they intend to immediately pass on to another person, for example to their child, a deed of variation will save the extra 40% Inheritance Tax which may be applied if they died within seven years of making the gift or if they left the gift under the terms of their own Will.

-How does tax relief and the Deed of Variation work?
+How do tax relief and the Deed of Variation work?

 To benefit from tax relief, an accurate tax declaration must be included in the terms of the deed of variation and it must be signed within two years of the date of death.

-A deed of variation can be signed before or after probate granted.
-Only beneficiaries who are over 18 years of age and have full mental capacity can agree to a deed of variation.
-If the beneficiary is under 18 or lacks mental capacity the court must consent to the variation and will only do so if it is deemed to be in the beneficiary’s best interests.
+The deed can be signed before or after probate is granted.
+Only beneficiaries of the deceased person who are over 18 years of age and have full mental capacity can agree to a deed.
+If the beneficiary of the deceased’s estate is under 18 or lacks mental capacity the court must consent to the variation and will only do so if it is deemed to be in the beneficiary’s best interests.

 A deed of variation cannot be used to avoid creditors or to retain means-tested benefits.